-The TOE drops packets greater than 256 KB in an SSH transport connection Packets of size greater than 35000 bytes and smaller than 256 KB are not dropped because of that the TOE may support uncompressed big certificates.
+The TOE drops packets greater than 256 KB in an SSH transport connection.
+Packets of size greater than 35000 bytes and smaller than 256 KB are not dropped.
+Because of that the TOE may support uncompressed big certificates.

-The SSH client supports the encryption algorithms of aes128-ctr, aes256-ctr.
+The SSH client supports the encryption algorithms of aes128-ctr and aes256-ctr, AEAD_AES_128_GCM, AEAD_AES_256_GCM, aes128-gcm@openssh.com and aes256-gcm@openssh.com.